In the guide

 This guidance is for England

-This advice applies to all sales of honey to the ultimate consumer or to a catering establishment.
+This advice applies to all sales of honey to consumers and food businesses.

 General labelling information

 Honey that is prepacked should be labelled with the following:

 - the name or trade name and address of the producer or responsible food business operator

 - any special storage conditions

 'Honey' means the natural sweet substance produced by bees from the nectar or secretions of plants, or the excretions of plant-sucking insects, and stored in honeycombs to ripen and mature.

 You must label the product with the name 'honey' and you can only do so if the product meets the above definition; any product that does not meet the definition cannot be described as 'honey'.

 If any additive or ingredient has been added to the product it cannot be called 'honey'.